So, your iPhone just self-destructed and reset itself saying that you had entered the wrong passcode too many times?

 The answer is: when you hit the 10 wrong passcode input limit.

-Notifications saying the passcode is wrong
+- 1-5 times: Notifications saying the passcode is wrong (Give another try)

-"iPhone is disabled. connect to iTunes"
+- 10th time: “iPhone is disabled. connect to iTunes” (iPhone is completely disabled)

-In the nutshell, if you enter the wrong passcode into your iPhone six to nine times in a row, you'll be locked out with a message saying "iPhone is disabled, try again in X minute(s)".
+As you can see, if you enter the wrong passcode into your iPhone six to nine times in a row, you’ll be locked out with a message saying “iPhone is disabled, try again in X minute(s)”.
 Until you hit the 10th time, your iPhone will be completely locked out.

 The last chance you have to make things right is to ensure you enter the right passcode once the “Enter Passcode” window shows again after you connect the device to an authorized computer.